-Term & Week Task Description Outcomes Component Weight Α В Term 4 Week 7 17/11/21 Assessment Task 1 Practical Skills Task Advanced Mechanics PH12-3, PH12-4, PH12-5, PH12-6, PH12-7, PH12-12 15 5 20 Term 1 Week 8 Assessment Task 2 Depth Study: Electromagnetism PH12-1, PH12-2, PH12-3, PH12-4, PH12-5, PH12-6, PH12-7, PH12-13 25 5 30 Term 2 Week 9/10 Assessment Task 3 Trial HSC Examination PH12-4, PH12-5, PH12-6, PH12-7, PH12-12, PH12-13, PH12-14 10 20 30 Term 3 Week 4 Assessment Task 4 Research: From the Universe to the Atom PH12-2, PH12-3, PH12-4, PH12-5.
-PH12-6, PH12-7, PH12-15 10 10 20 Total 60 40 100
+Term& Week Task Description Outcomes Comp Component Α В Term 4 Assessment lask 1 PH12-3, PH12-4, PH12-5, Week7 Practical Skills Task PH12-6, PH12-12 15 5 20 24/11/23 Term 1 Assessment Task PH12-1, PH12-2, PH12-3, Week 8 Depth Study: PH12-4, PH12-5, PH12-6, 25 5 30 PH12-7, PH12-13 Term 2 Assessment Task PH12-4, PH12-5, PH12-6, Week Trial HSC Examination PH12-7,PH12-12,PH12-13, 10 20 30 9/10 PH12-14 Term 3 Assessment Task 4 PH12-2, PH12-3, PH12-4, Week 5 Research: PH12-5.
+PH12-6,PH12-7, 10 10 20 PH12-15 10 10 20 Total 60 40 100

-Α Skills in working scientifically 60 В Knowledge and Understanding 40
+Ī Α Skills in working scientifically 60 Ī В Knowledge and Understanding 40

-PH12-1 Develops and evaluates questions and hypotheses for scientific investigation PH12-2 Designs and evaluates investigations in order to obtain primary and secondary data and information PH12-3 Conducts investigations to collect valid and reliable primary and secondary data and information PH12-4 Selects and processes appropriate qualitative and quantitative data and information a range of appropriate media PH12-5 Analyses and evaluates primary and secondary data and information PH12-6 Solves scientific problems using primary and secondary data, critical thinking skills and scientific processes PH12-7 Communicates scientific understanding using suitable language and terminology for a specific audience or purpose PH12-12 Describes and analyses qualitatively and quantitatively circular motion and motion in a gravitational field, in particular, the projectile motion of particles PH12-13 Explains and analyses the electric and magnetic interactions due to charged particles and currents and evaluates their effect both qualitatively and quantitatively PH12-14 Describes and analyses evidence for the properties of light and evaluates the implor of this evidence for modern theories of physics in the contemporary world PH12-15 Explains and analyses the evidence supporting the relationship between astrone events and the nucleosynthesis of atoms and relates these to the development current model of the atom
+DI 13.0.
+3 Douglans and evaluates augitions and by authors for scientific investigation PH12-1 Develops and evaluates questions and hypotheses for scientific investigation PH12-2 Designs and evaluates investigations in order to obtain primary and secondary data and information PH12-3 Conducts investigations to collect valid and reliable primary and secondary data and information PH12-4 Selects and processes appropriate qualitative and quantitative data and information using a range of appropriate media PH12-5 Analyses and evaluates primary and secondary data and information PH12-6 Solves scientific problems using primary and secondary data, critical thinking skills and scientific processes PH12-7 Communicates scientific understanding using suitable language and terminology for a specific audience or purpose PH12-12 Describes and analyses qualitatively and quantitatively circular motion and motion in a gravitational field, in particular, the projectile motion of particles PH12-13 Explains and analyses the electric and magnetic interactions due to charged particles and currents and evaluates their effect both qualitatively and quantitatively PH12-14 Describes and analyses evidence for the properties of light and evaluates the implications of this evidence for modern theories of physics in the contemporary world PH12-15 Explains and analyses the evidence supporting the relationship between astronomical events and the nucleosynthesis of atoms and relates these to the development of the current model of the atom